 How Voltaire Made a Fortune Rigging the Lottery

-While history knows him as a great Enlightenment thinker, Voltaire was once Francois-Marie Arouet, the charismatic and rebellious youngest son of a middle-class French family.
-In his early life, Voltaire fell consistently afoul of French authorities and was no stranger to controversy.
-Besides being exiled from Paris for a time in his early career, he was also imprisoned in the infamous Bastille prison in Paris for 11 months, using his time there to write his first play.
+After going against his father’s wishes and abandoning a promising career in law in favor of writing, Voltaire fell consistently afoul of French authorities and was no stranger to controversy.
+Besides being exiled from Paris for a time in his early career, he was also imprisoned in the infamous Bastille prison in Paris for 11 months, using his time there to write.

 During the early part of the eighteenth century, the French government issued a series of bonds to help raise money.
 With the decline of the French economy in the 1720s, they were forced to cut the interest rates on the bonds, which drastically diminished the market value of said bonds.
 This resulted in the French government having considerable difficulty in raising money via new bond sales.